 Many people are intimidated by the thought of networking.
-They feel they need to have a properly rehearsed elevator speech summing up what they do, and a pocketful of business cards that must be handed out.
-They expect to sell their company or their business, or maybe their boss expects that to justify paying for the event.
+They feel they need a properly rehearsed elevator speech summing up what they do.
+They expect to sell their company or their business, or maybe the boss expects that to justify paying for the event.

 Networking doesn’t have to be as formal as that.
 Really, it’s just making a connection with another person.